 the M-FUND application

-3. E-members card linked to a QR code
+3. An e-member card for each member is linked to a QR code given to the member

 We are expanding...